BBC to cut over 1,000 jobs as Britons trade TVs for tablets

 "There are very tough things happening out there and the hard choice that is happening to us is that the number of households with TVs is diminishing, slowly, but it is diminishing."

-Some Britons have discarded their televisions -- the main source of home viewing for half a century - in favor of tablets which many younger people use to watch programs over a wireless Internet connection.
+Some Britons have discarded their televisions -- the main source of home viewing for half a century - in favour of tablets which many younger people use to watch programmes over a wireless Internet connection.

-The BBC's Head of News, James Harding, last month predicted that by 2025, most people in the United Kingdom would probably get their television programs over the Internet.
+The BBC's Head of News, James Harding, last month predicted that by 2025, most people in the United Kingdom would probably get their television programmes over the Internet.

-"The Internet has ripped a hole in the business model of many great news organizations," said Harding.
+"The Internet has ripped a hole in the business model of many great news organisations," said Harding.

 Just 69 percent of viewing by British adults is now through live TV and among 16- to 24-year-olds only 50 percent of viewing was done through live TV, the country's telecoms regulator said.